the-road-to-learn-react/the-road-to-react/manuscript/intro.md

 **JavaScript Beginners**

 JavaScript beginners with knowledge in fundamental JS, CSS, and HTML: If you just started out with web development, and have a basic grasp of JS, CSS, and HTML, this book should give you everything that's needed to learn React.
 However, if you feel there is a gap in your JavaScript knowledge, don't hesitate to read up on that topic before continuing with the book.
-You will have lots of references to fundamental JavaScript knowledge in the book though.
+You will have lots of references to fundamental JavaScript knowledge in this book though.

 **JavaScript Veterans**